gouwuwo/database-ddl-transfer/README.md

 # database-ddl-transfer
-A Tool For Database DDL Transfer
+A tool to transfer DDL between different database, including Mysql、PostgreSQL、Oracle、Hive and so on.